Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Backpackers trekking through the Chugach Mountains

-Exploring the Chugach Mountains outside Anchorage is one of the best things to do in Alaska if you love hiking.
+Exploring the Chugach Mountains outside Anchorage is an excellent option if you love hiking.
 Flattop Mountain is one of the most accessible trails.
 It’s located right outside town and is a great day trip destination.

 You’ll find even more adventures further back in the Chugach Mountains.
 Summer is the best time to visit, offering the warmest weather and thousands of wildflowers in bloom.
 There’s no shortage of trails, whether you’re up for a longer day hike or a several-day trek.